BTS singer Jin recovers from finger surgery

-The news was disclosed by Bighit Music, the boy group's record label, on the online fan platform Weverse on Saturday (March 19).
+The news was disclosed by Bighit Music, the group's record label, on the online fan platform Weverse last Saturday.

 In a statement released in four languages, including English and Korean, Bighit wrote: "Jin injured his left index finger during his daily activities and visited the emergency room at a hospital nearby for examination and treatment on Friday.